KirilTan/Masters-Degree-Business-Analytics/Semester-II/Data-Dimensionality-Reduction-Models/theory/Topic1_PCA.md

 Imagine a cloud of points in 2D/3D:
 - In the original axes, the cloud might look “tilted”
-- PCA **rotates** the axes to align with the direction where the cloud spreads out the most
+- PCA **rotates** the axes to align with the directions where the cloud spreads out most

 ### ✅ PC1 (First Principal Component)
-- Direction that maximizes the variance of the projected data
+- Direction that maximizes variance of the projected data
 - “Where the data varies the most”

 ### ✅ PC2, PC3, …